viceculjak/virachem-frontend/MCP-SETUP-GUIDE.md

 ---

-## How to Use Cursor AI Effectively for Virachem
+## How to Use Cursor AI Effectively for ViraChem

 ### For Adding ShadCN Components:
 ```